AIRI-Institute/StyleFeatureEditor/README.md

 ```python
 print(runner.available_editings())
 ```
-* Aligning
+* Alignment

-If you want to edit raw image do not forget to align it and resize it to 1024 x 1024 by passing `align=True` to `runner.edit(...)`.
+If you want to edit raw image, do not forget to align it and resize it to 1024 x 1024 by passing `align=True` to `runner.edit(...)`.
+Alignment means that the face is cropped from the original image.
+If you are using SimpleRunner, the edited image is automatically inserted into the original one, and can be found in the `save_pth` parent directory with postscript `"_unaligned"`.

 * Masking